lamberta/devkit-doc/api/utilities.md

 2. `props {...object}`
 3. Return: `{object}`

-Combine the properties of multiple objects in to one.
-If a property already exists, it is *not* overwritten.
+Combine the properties of multiple objects into the object passed as the first parameter.
+If a property already exists on the first object, then that value is used.

 ~~~
 var obj1 = {a: 1, b: 2},